-Prelicensure BSN
+Traditional BSN

-The prelicensure BSN Track is designed for the student who does not have a previous degree in nursing.
+The Traditional BSN (TBSN) Track is designed for the student who does not have a previous degree in nursing.
 The track builds on a strong foundation of the REAL general education courses which provides students with the knowledge and cognitive skills necessary to enter the nursing program.
-Graduates of the prelicensure BSN track will be prepared to take the National Council Licensing Examination- Registered Nurse (NCLEX-RN).
-During the first two years of the program, students take their general education (REAL curriculum) requirements and their pre-requisites.
+Graduates of the TBSN track will be prepared to take the National Council Licensing Examination-Registered Nurse (NCLEX-RN).
+During the first two years of the TBSN program, students take their general education (REAL curriculum) requirements and their pre-requisites.
 (Appendix 1.1 Real Curriculum)